paycoreio/docs/docs/products/payout-gateway/overview.md

 # Payout Gateway

-Payout gateway is part of system that implements withdrawal operations.
-It based on two operations: payout and payout request.
+Payout gateway is a part of PayCore.io Payment Infrastructure that executes payout operations.
+It comprises two main operations: payout and payout request.

 ### Payout operation
 This operation is responsible for communication with external provider.
 It is the low level operation that responsible for status mapping, processed amount calculation.